Colony of New South Wales: Australia Act

-In the Australia Act 1986,the states of Australia achieved independence from the United Kingdom as constituents of Australian confederation.
-The Act followed discovery that, When Australia ratified the 1931 Statute of Westminster, only the federal state became independent of the United Kingdom because it was forgotten that Australia was a confederacy.
-The 1986 Act thus clarified the British government no longer had any authority over the six Australian unitary states in confederation, as well as no longer having authority over the Australian federal state, and that all colonial-era laws no longer were subject to power of disallowance and reservation.
+In the Australia Act 1986, the states of Australia achieved independence from the United Kingdom as constituents of Australian confederation.
+The Act followed discovery that, when Australia ratified the 1931 Statute of Westminster, only the federal state became independent of the United Kingdom due to State concerns of a grab for power by the Commonwealth Government.
+The 1986 Act ended the British government's authority over the six Australian unitary states in confederation, just as it had ceased to have authority over the Commonwealth during the inter-war period.
+All colonial-era laws were no longer were subject to Imperial powers of disallowance and reservation.
 Acts of the federal state, i.e. the Commonwealth of Australia, remain subject to power of disallowance and reservation by the monarch of Australia, per sections 59 and 60 of the Australian Constitution.
 But as the Australian monarch can act only on the advice of the Australian Prime Minister, those two provisions are effectively dead letters.